 A: My son is very happy here.
 He doesn't seem to have any problems with being bilingual.
 Sometimes, I find the societal expectations of how to raise children difficult – for instance, strangers on the street have told me that my son should be wearing a hat.
 Overall, though, Czech children have a lot of freedom and there are many aspects of Czech childhood that seem very nice.

 Q: What are the schools like in the Czech Republic, any particular suggestions?

 A: State school starts at 3 years old in most areas and goes until 18 or 19.
-Parents should be aware that the Czech system encourages children to specialise early on and that in order to get into the elite 8-year gymnasiums (university preparatory high schools), students must pass an entrance exams.
+Parents should be aware that the Czech system encourages children to specialise early on and that in order to get into the elite 8-year gymnasiums (university preparatory high schools), students must pass entrance exams.
 Other options include 4-year gymnasiums and practical schools for trades.
-Some state schools offer a very good education, but other schools and teachers take a very traditional view of education, which involves a lot of memorising and repitition.
+Some state schools offer a very good education, but other schools and teachers take a very traditional view of education, which involves a lot of memorising and repetition.
 It's a good idea to go to the school open days to get a feel for how the headmaster and teachers run the school.

 Q: Is there any other advice you would like to offer new expat arrivals moving to Prague?